ravi3123/RestAssuredFramework/README.md

 ******************************************************************************
+To get trainings on how to create this framework from scratch or to get recordings on sessions , contact mech.amuthansakthivel@gmail.com
 Please feel to report any issue or PR for any improvements.
-Reach me at mech.amuthansakthivel@gmail.com